At precisely 9 am, a sixteen-seater van pulls up in front of the Pen and Parchment Inn in Stratford-upon-Avon where I stayed the night.

 Buy Tickets in Advance for the Vaporetto

-A single ride on a vaporetto costs€7.5 Euros!
+A single ride on a vaporetto costs €9.5!
 That’s waterway robbery.
 Fortunately, you can buy a City Pass from the Venezia Unica website CityPass website that includes public transit and entrance to various Venice sites or you can just buy a transit pass for one, two, three, or seven days.

-I suggest buying the three-day pass and using it on Days 1, 2, and 3.
-On the morning of Day 4 when you’re making your way back to your car, either walk, depending on where you’re staying, or splash out for a single ticket.
-We bought a seven-day travel card for €60 each.
-Since our apartment was close to the Grand Canal, we used the vaporetto several times a day to get around and to travel to Burano and Murano.
+I bought a seven-day travel card for €60.
+Since my apartment was close to the Grand Canal, I used the vaporetto several times a day to get around and to travel to Burano and Murano.
 Buy the Venice Travel Card at the ticket-vending machines located at the largest vaporetto stops or online before you arrive (most convenient).

 Areas to Stay in Venice